quanyang/reversing-workshop/README.md

 ### 5 - smokestack.exe

 # Credits
 FireEye for the challenges provided from the Flare On Challenge 2016.
 Jacob Soo for providing some of the tools.

-Materials provided here should not be used for commercial purposes or for any activity that would result in any monetary benefits.
-I do not claim credit for the challenges used in this workshop and the copyright goes to the individual authors/FireEye.
+Materials provided here should not be used for commercial purpose.
+I do not claim credit for the challenges used in this workshop and the copyright belongs to the individual authors/FireEye.